kolkhis/lab-utils/k8s-setup/terraform/README.md

 - 1 socket
 - 10 GB storage (in the `vmdata` storage pool)

+These can all be modified in the `locals` block.
+Upon modification, changes will take effect for **all** VMs (control, worker, and loadbalancer nodes).

 ### IPs, VMIDs, VM Names
 The IP range in the default configuration is `192.168.4.150-155`.